 OIS requires a letter from the student’s academic advisor confirming that the employment meets ALL of the qualifications above.

-For clarification on whether an employment at off-campus location qualifies as on-campus employment, please make an appointment to meet with an OIS counselor.
+For clarification on whether an employment at off-campus location qualifies as on-campus employment, please consult with an OIS advisor.

 A Note of Caution

-While the USCIS regulations provide a variety of opportunities for F-1 international students to be employed during their time in F-1 student status, working without proper authorization is a serious violation of the F-1 student status.
+While the USCIS regulations provide a variety of opportunities for F-1/J-1 international students to be employed during their time in F-1/J-1 student status, working without proper authorization is a serious violation of the F-1/J-1 student status.
 Please consult with an OIS advisor with any concerns.